Richard Newman (poet)

 Richard Newman (born March 25, 1966) is an American poet and former long-time editor of River Styx.
-He is the author of three full-length poetry collections--All the Wasted Beauty of the World (Able Muse, 2014), Domestic Fugues (Steel Toe Books, 2009), and Borrowed Towns (Word Press, 2005)--and one novel, Graveyard of the Gods (Amphorae Press, 2016).
+He is the author of four full-length poetry collections – Blues at the End of the World (Kelsay Books, 2024), All the Wasted Beauty of the World (Able Muse, 2014), Domestic Fugues (Steel Toe Books, 2009), and Borrowed Towns (Word Press, 2005) – and one novel, Graveyard of the Gods (Amphorae Press, 2016).

 Biography

-Richard Newman was born in Illinois, raised in southern Indiana, a longtime resident of St. Louis, and is now living in Ifrane, Morocco.
-He is the author of the poetry collections All the Wasted Beauty of the World (Able Muse, 2014), Domestic Fugues (Steel Toe Books, 2009), and Borrowed Towns (Word Press, 2005); the novel Graveyard of the Gods (Amphorae Press, 2016); and four poetry chapbooks: 24 Tall Boys: Dark Verse for Light Times (Snark Publishing/Firecracker Press, 2007), Monster Gallery: 19 Terrifying and Amazing Monster Sonnets!
+Born in Illinois and raised in southern Indiana, Richard Newman was a longtime resident of St. Louis.
+He has lived in The Marshall Islands, Japan, and Vietnam and currently lives in Ifrane, Morocco.
+He is the author of the poetry collections Blues at the End of the World (Kelsay Books, 2024), All the Wasted Beauty of the World (Able Muse, 2014), Domestic Fugues (Steel Toe Books, 2009), and Borrowed Towns (Word Press, 2005); the novel Graveyard of the Gods (Amphorae Press, 2016); and four poetry chapbooks: 24 Tall Boys: Dark Verse for Light Times (Snark Publishing/Firecracker Press, 2007), Monster Gallery: 19 Terrifying and Amazing Monster Sonnets!
 (Snark Publishing, 2005), Tastes Like Chicken and Other Meditations (Snark Publishing, 2004), and Greatest Hits (Pudding House Press, 2001).
 He is also an acclaimed songwriter.

-His work has appeared in Best American Poetry 2006 (edited by Billy Collins), Ted Kooser's American Life in Poetry, Garrison Keillor's Writer's Almanac, Boulevard, Crab Orchard Review, The Ledge (as winner of The Ledge 2010 Poetry Competition), New Letters, (where he won the 2006 Reader's Choice Award), Poetry Daily, The Sun, Tar River Poetry, Verse Daily, and many other periodicals and anthologies.
+His work has appeared in Best American Poetry 2006 (edited by Billy Collins), Ted Kooser's American Life in Poetry, Garrison Keillor's The Writer's Almanac, Boulevard, Crab Orchard Review, The Ledge (as winner of The Ledge 2010 Poetry Competition), New Letters, (where he won the 2006 Reader's Choice Award), Poetry Daily, Rattle, The Sun, Tar River Poetry, Verse Daily, and many other periodicals and anthologies.
 He was awarded a Regional Arts Commission Individual Artist Fellowship in 2013.

+His plays have been produced in several theater festivals, including Mouths of Babes Theater Scotopia Festival in Wilmington; North Park Playwright Festival in San Diego; and Spectrum First Run Theater in St. Louis.
+They have also appeared in Poems & Plays, The Louisville Review, and The Hooghly Review.

 Newman earned his MFA at the Brief-Residency Writing Program at Spalding University.
 He has taught at Washington University in St. Louis, UMSL Honors College, and College of Marshall Islands.
-He currently teaches at Al Akhawayn University in Morocco.
+He currently teaches creative writing and world literature at Al Akhawayn University in Morocco.

 Newman served as editor of River Styx from 1994 to 2016.
 He is a member of The CharFlies, a junk-folk band based in St. Louis, Missouri.
 The band is on temporary hiatus.